tinrupcic5/b-logger/README.md

 - ✅ - Task is completed
 - ❌ - Task is not completed

 Each log type can have its own completion status.
-For example, a task can be completed in Q but not in Jira.
+For example, a task can be completed in other but not in Jira.

 ### Migration Scripts